muchnoi/NdYAG/README.md

-A simple python code produces a graphical representation of lasing in Nd:YAG.
+A simple python3 code produces a graphical representation of lasing incipience in Nd:YAG.

-It uses numpy,  matplotlib and Tkinter.
+Created with a help of pyQT and matplotlib.

-Two parameters are varied interactively: pumping power and photon lifetime in a laser cavity
+Two parameters are varied interactively: pumping power and photon lifetime in a laser cavity.

+The plotted values are:

+N_0